tomnetgeneraltradingplc/Java-Collections/README.md

 # Java-Collections
 The Java Collections Framework is a collection of interfaces and classes which helps in storing and processing the data efficiently.
 This framework has several useful classes which have tons of useful functions which makes a programmer task super easy.
-I have written several tutorials on Collections in Java.
-All the tutorials are shared with examples and source codes to help you understand better.

 Java Collections – Contents
 1. ArrayList